 This exciting and challenging subject was introduced in 2013.
 There has never been a better time to start studying Economics.
 As a highly regarded academic discipline, the knowledge and skills that students develop through this course enhance career opportunities for a broad range of industries.

-Do you ever wonder why: Gareth Bale earns more in a day than a teacher does in a year?
+Do you ever wonder why: Neymar earns more in a day than a teacher does in a year?
 Petrol prices keep rising?
 The government bailed out the banks and raised university tuition fees?
 The Bank of England keeps the interest rate so low?
 There is a congestion charge in London?
 The UK has not joined the Euro?
 There is still poverty in the UK?
 Fast growing economies like India and China are affecting UK economic performance?
 Spending billions on a high speed rail network which will not be ready until 2032 is being undertaken when the UK has a huge national debt?
 The government taxes higher income earners more?

 The study of Economics will provide the answers to these questions and many more.
 It will change the way you look at the world and help you understand the underlying theory and arguments behind a wide range of issues.

 The subject is not offered in the Lower School.

 The subject is not offered in the Middle School.